cuba-platform/dashboard-addon/README.md

 Dashboard designer allows you to build a dashboard with your frames and predefined layouts such as vertical, horizontal and grid in WYSIWYG mode.

 ## Key concepts
 Designer contains a widget palette, widget tree with hierarchical structure and canvas where you can build and see your dashboard.
 Also, it's possible to build dashboard using Drag-n-Drop from Palette to Canvas / Tree.
+The widget can be depended from an entity type value.
+The designer show a two types of widget.
+The first type of widget is a widget which doesn't include an entity type.
+The second type of widget is a widget which equal of a selected entity type of dashboard.
+If on the dashboard the entity type is not set, then an only widgets with not setted an entity type will be available for choising.
+Otherwise the widgets for equal type and without type will be avaible.

 Dashboard public methods:
  - `setDashboardModel` sets a dashboard model to frame.
  - `getDashboardModel` returns a dashboard model of frame.
  - `setDashboardMode` sets a type of the dashboard view.
 In VIEW mode it can display only non-editable canvas and DESIGNER mode is default mode with widget palette and component structure tree.
  - `getDashboardMode` returns a dashboard display mode type.

+Dashboard parameters:

+@WindowParam(name = "DASHBOARD_ENTITY")
+protected Entity entity;

+This parameter describe the entity which will using for an algorithm calculation.

 ## Structure
 Main components of this application component: